elishacloud/Silent-Hill-2-Enhancements/README.md

 # Silent Hill 2 Enhancement
 ### Introduction
-A project designed to enhance Silent Hill 2 (SH2) for the PC.
+A project designed to enhance Silent Hill 2 (SH2) graphics and audio for the PC.
 It also includes scripts to build or modify SH2 audio files (SFX, BGM and Dialog).

 ### Features
 Below is a list of features: